-As World Rhino Day 2015 approaches (22 September), with no respite in the decimation of South Africa’s rhinos by poaching syndicates supplying the ongoing demand for rhino horn, five Youth Rhino Ambassadors have been selected to represent South Africa and carry an important appeal to Vietnamese citizens and Asian government leaders to urgently bring an end to the rhino poaching crisis.
+South African Youth Rhino Ambassadors & the World Youth Wildlife Declaration heading to Vietnam As World Rhino Day 2015 approaches (22 September), with no respite in the decimation of South Africa’s rhinos by poaching syndicates supplying the ongoing demand for rhino horn, five Youth Rhino Ambassadors have been selected to represent South Africa and carry an important appeal to Vietnamese citizens and Asian government leaders to urgently bring an end to the rhino poaching crisis.
+This is the first time South African youth have been invited to visit Vietnam – internationally recognized as a key consumer country and hub for the sale of rhino horn - and participate in a government-led demand reduction campaign.
+They will be guests of

-Selected for their leadership, activism against rhino poaching and participation in the 2014 and 2015 World Youth Rhino Summits, they will present the World Youth Wildlife Declaration to Asian government representatives and engage directly with Vietnamese youth and leaders during their week-long visit at the end of October, speaking about their personal experiences of the rhino poaching crisis in South Africa.
+World Youth Wildlife Declaration to Asian government representatives and engage directly with Vietnamese youth and leaders during their week-long visit at the end of October, speaking about their personal experiences of the rhino poaching crisis in South Africa.

 Operation Game Change (OGC) has high-level support from Vietnam’s important Ministries of Natural Resources and Environment and Agriculture and Rural Development, with support from the US State Department and US Embassy in Vietnam.
 Managed by the Freeland Foundation, the campaign seeks to increase awareness, change behaviour, and catalyse action through a series of events and activities leading up to WildFest - a live, high-profile, public event designed to engage, entertain, and influence public debate in Vietnam around illegal wildlife trade issues.
 Alongside the South African youth delegation, government representatives from Vietnam and other Asian countries, celebrities, business leaders, NGO partners, and media will attend WildFest to show their joint commitment to ending the illegal wildlife trade.